raysas/capstone-project/readme.md

 * 🗂️src:
   * 📁analysis:

+    * 📄 phenotype.ipynb: exploring and manipulating all the pheno data
+    * 📄 memoizing_dataframes.ipynb
     * 📄{species}_{drug}_analysis.ipynb: Jupyter notebook with analysis when labels are taken for this {drug}.
 Analysis consists of:
       * Extracting the labeled matrix for this drug & species
       * Performing statistical associations between the features and the labels